Andrade-Miranda/Andrade-Miranda.github.io/_pages/cv.md

 Awards & Distinctions
 ======
+- **3rd Prize Winner in the PINKCC Challenge 2025**
+  *PINKCC Challenge final at ICM in Montpellier, organized with SIRIC Montpellier.
+The goal of the challenge was to segment tumors and metastases in CT scans from ovarian cancer patients.*

 - **Gunnar Rugheimer Award for Best Scientific Poster at PEVOC 13**
   *Pan European Voice Conference, Copenhagen, Denmark.*